 What is a resume objective statement?

 A resume objective achieves the same thing as a resume summary.
-It is just written differently and is used by specific types of job seekers.
+The difference is how you write one and who should use it.

 Example Resume Objective: